utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/webhooks.md

 ![Enable Slack Webhooks](https://assets.postman.com/postman-labs-docs/cloud-execution/slack-app-enable-webhooks.gif)

-Finally, run the command you created in the first step in the slack channel you installed it to and view your recipe!
+For the final step, run the command you created in the first step in the slack channel you installed it to and view your recipe!

 ![Enable Slack Webhooks](https://assets.postman.com/postman-labs-docs/cloud-execution/run-slack-command.gif)